7 Keys To Diabetes Foot Care In The Winter

 1. Keep Your Feet Dry

-It’s essential to wash your feet to avoid additional foot-related concerns, such as infections.
+Washing your feet is essential to avoid other foot-related concerns, such as infections.
 Still, it’s just as important to dry your feet after a wash and keep them dry throughout the day, but not too dry.

-"Patients with diabetes should change out of wet or damp socks, and towel dry their feet as soon as possible, remembering to pay close attention to the area between their toes," Dr. Ambroziak advised.
+People with diabetes should change out of wet or damp socks, and towel dry your feet as soon as possible, remembering to pay close attention to the area between their toes.

 A foot and ankle surgeon can also recommend moisture-wicking socks to keep your feet dry and warm.